 Professional qualifications

 Some professional qualifications can be gained while working.
 You may be supported by your employer giving study days and paying the costs of exams.
-Professions where this is common include patent attorney, accountancy and HR.
+Professions where this is common include patent attorney, accountancy and Human Resources.
 The advantage of these types of further study is that you are earning a salary while you study and you gain practical real world experience as well as a qualification.
-The route to these types of study are to research the profession and apply for graduate jobs.
+The route to these types of study is to research the profession and apply for graduate jobs.

 There are several ways to find opportunities for further study: